rafasgj/clibuilder/CONTRIBUTING.md

 ### Code Formatting

-autocli uses `black` for code formatting.
+clidesc uses `black` for code formatting.
 The only configuration needed is setting up line length to 80 (`-l 80`).
 If using an editor like Atom or VSCode, it is suggested that the editor is configured to format with `black` automatically.

 ### Linters

-autocli uses flake8, pylint, and pydocstyle linters.
+clidesc uses flake8, pylint, and pydocstyle linters.
 The configuration for the linters is found on [setup.cfg](setup.cfg).

 The flake8 linter will use the configured linters in the system.
 The pylint